 Here’s how the short sale process generally goes:

-1. Borrowers typically send their lender a hardship letter, proving that they are facing a long-term financial challenge.
+1. Borrowers typically send their lender a hardship letter proving that they are facing a long-term financial challenge.

 2. The lender decides whether to approve the sale or work out a plan, like extending the loan term or allowing the borrower to make interest-only payments for a set amount of time.

 3. If a short sale plan is accepted, the homeowner works with the lender to determine the schedule for the sale.
-If the lender is already on the path to foreclosure, a short sale will typically need to happen rather quickly.
+If the lender is already on the path to foreclosure, a short sale will typically need to happen quickly.

 4. The sellers and their real estate agent will review the number of liens (such as a home equity line of credit or second mortgage) against the property.
 Having several of these can sometimes get in the way of a short sale, since all lenders must approve the sale.
 Buyers should be sure to ask about liens, as well.